mohamed-arradi/YoutubeVideoLinkProcessor/README.md

 Via CocoaPods :

-just put  pod 'YoutubeVideoLinkProcessor' in your podfile
+Add the dependency in your podfile as below

+platform :ios, '8.0'

+pod 'YoutubeVideoLinkProcessor'

 Via normal import :